Assistant Professor [Professional/Teaching]

 Coordinator, OT Program Indigenous-focused curriculum thread

-Domains of inquiry: reflexivity, cultural safety, power-sharing, professional (ethical/narrative/political) reasoning, mental health, transformative learning, structural violence
+Domains of inquiry: reflexivity, cultural safety, power-sharing, professional (ethical/narrative/political) reasoning, mental health, transformative learning, structural violence, trauma-informed/responsiveness, equity and accountability.

 Scientific and Conceptual Publications